-1. Participant stands with back flat against the wall and feet about 1-2 feet away from the wall. - 2.
+- 1. Participant stands with back flat against the wall and feet about 1-2 feet away from the wall. - 2.
 Participant holds arms at sides or across chest. - 3.
 Participant bends at the knees and lowers down until thighs are parallel to the ground. - 4.
 Participant holds this position for the desired time.

 SCORING: Time is recorded starting when the participant assumes the correct position.
 Total time is time to failure which is any adjustment from the original position.

 Sports Application: After holding the wall sit, demonstrate how it is useful by doing "readyposition" lane slides.
 With hands up, shuffle left or right.
 It may be helpful for the coach to lead in front of the group.

 To make things fun, choose a student leader or Unified pair to choose "left, right, fast, touch the floor, etc"

-Week 1 February 14th-21st
+Week 1 February 18th-24th

-Unified Champion Schools Competition: Wall Sit or Sit to Stand (# seconds can hold wall sit up to 60 seconds or # of sit/stands.
+Competition: Wall Sit or Sit to Stand (# seconds can hold wall sit up to 60 seconds or # of sit/stands.

 Compete against your teammates then SUBMIT the winner's top score.
 One top score per team/class.

-Daily Workout: Try to work out 30 minutes a day 5 days a week Get your body moving up by doing 3 sets of each of the following exercises
+Get your body moving up by doing 3 sets of each of the following exercises